Clean waterways with artificial intelligence and IoT

 Therefore, the utility took the bold step of replacing statistical methods with AI and IoT – an approach that has now been tested at 70 sites across the region.
 “The results of the innovative trial across the region have been very positive.
 The data has allowed us to identify problems with our network quickly, giving our teams the opportunity to attend to them before pollution occurs,” says Heather Sheffield, manager of operational planning and technology at Yorkshire Water.

 Cloud-based data analytics with AI and IoT

 The data from the sensors on the CSOs along with real-time information on rainfall is delivered to SIWA Blockage Predictor.
-This application – which runs on MindSphere, Siemens’ open, cloud-based IoT operating system – identifies anomalies in sewer system behavior.
+This application – which runs on MindSphere, the leading industrial IoT as a service solution – identifies anomalies in sewer system behavior.

 Initially, an AI system was trained with sensor data to learn the normal behavior for a CSO when it rains.
 Now, a new AI model has been trained for each site to learn its unique pattern of behavior in response to rainfall.
 Fuzzy logic technology is then employed to automatically interpret the data to detect any significant differences in behavior.
 When an issue is found, a response team at Yorkshire Water receives a notification to visit the asset and remove the blockage or forming blockage.
 Because SIWA Blockage Predictor is embedded within a web application, users can access it on mobile devices and PCs.

 “Artificial intelligence is not magic.
 It requires experts in data science to come together with people who really understand the issue and engineers who can build software, connect hardware, and knit together a solution that is secure against cyberattack.
 This project is a textbook example of how all strands should come together,” says Adam Cartwright, head of IoT application delivery at Siemens.